garylirocks/quickrefs/microsoft-entra-id.markdown

 - **Block legacy authentication protocols**
 - For a block policy, exclude at least one **emergency account**
 - You could also use sign-in risk (form Identity Protection) as a condition

+### MFA

+A users status could be:

+- Disabled
+- Enabled: enrolled for MFA
+- Enforced: the user completed the registration process

 ### Session controls